Dynamoid/dynamoid/doc/querying.md

-At times it can be useful to rely on DynamoDB [low-level pagination](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Pagination) instead of fixed pages sizes.
+At times it can be useful to rely on DynamoDB [low-level pagination](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html#Query.Pagination) instead of fixed page sizes.
 Each page results in a single Query or Scan call to DynamoDB, but returns an unknown number of records.

 Access to the native DynamoDB pages can be obtained via the